oluwadunbarink-ship-it/the-voss-case/README.md

 Security-conscious development practices
 Recognizing that AI-generated output cannot be treated as trusted data; validating state changes and evidence presentation on the application side rather than trusting the model.

-Overall, the project changed my understanding of cybersecurity from simply protecting a system to designing the entire system so that sensitive information, user input, APIs, and AI-generated content are handled safely.
+Overall, the project changed my understanding of AI from simply a system to designing the entire system so that I can prove to the world that AI is more than a Chat box or something that can "make life easier".
+It can EVOLVE it